2110-FTB-PT/infinite-loop/README.md

 ## Products

 Products can be browsed by size (large, medium, and small).
 The main search function provides availability to search any products by name.
-Users are able to add multiple product
+Users are able to add multiple products to their cart from the invidual product page.

 ## Reviews